What is Diabetes Canada’s position on diabetes care in institutional settings?

 How can staff be better educated about diabetes and how it is managed?

-The employer can arrange for a diabetes education session for its employees through its local Canadian Diabetes Association office or Diabetes Education Centre.
+The employer can arrange for a diabetes education session for its employees through its local Diabetes Canada office or Diabetes Education Centre.